readytowork-org/nest-backend-skeleton/docs/DEVELOPMENT_GUIDE.md

 The API is documented using Swagger/OpenAPI.
 To access the documentation:

-1. Start the server: `pnpm start:dev`
+1. Start the server: `yarn start:dev`
 2. Navigate to: `http://localhost:3000/api`

 ### Code Documentation